toto-a/NeuralNet-Variety/README.md

 [Here](https://github.com/toto-a/NeuralNet-Variety/tree/main/Flash_Attention) for an implementation of flash attention in pytorch

-[Here](https://github.com/toto-a/NeuralNet-Variety/tree/main/CLIP) for an implementation of CLIP
+[Here](https://github.com/toto-a/NeuralNet-Variety/tree/main/CLIP) for an implementation of CLIP (from scratch or using pre-trained weight and model)

 ## Things to finish